Quirinus/MXLU_Documentation/README.md

 - Change: Rename some of the areas that have changed names (uberquest pages, challenges, quest reference list and anywhere else that it might appear).
 Change their parent level names too if they're different.
 - Change: Make RW page in two columns; put name/level above properties, put rune description below that, and after that are the properties.
 Or something like that.
 - Change: TU page: make the amulets/rings/jewels/quivers be in columns of 2 if the filter is set on any tier, except "All".
-- Fix: Quest Reference list: difficulty headers not dissapearing when the contents are empty.
+- Fix: Quest Reference list: difficulty headers not disappearing when the contents are empty.
 - Add: Speed Calculator to the Characters (?) section, with explanations. http://www.medianxl.com/t5893-speed-mechanics-explained-updated-speedcalc
 - All other changes from the XV and XVc changelog.
 - (quiri) : remove anchors/links from menu when adding filter to the page http://goo.gl/fJc28a
-- are there any changes in TU/SU/SSU/SSSU items? kinda hard to tell without files, but if you noticed something or it's in the changelog, fix it.
+- are there any changes in TU/SU/SSU/SSSU items? kinda hard to tell without files, but if you noticed something or it's in the changelog, fix it.(checked till items of Version XVc)
 - affix and stat related things on items, and some items still not updated from patch XV & XVc, but it's kinda hard to do it without files
-- on sets page, make the image valign: center (should be centered relative to the stats text)
+- on sets page, make the image align: center (should be centered relative to the stats text)
 - include speedcalc. make a page for it in the items or char subsection, with marco's explanations, but a shorter version. provide a link to marcos explanations/dl.
 - maybe add http://www.medianxl.com/t86-how-spell-damage-works as a new page in concepts, but rewritten a bit?
 - Change all non-tag < and > to &lt; and &gt;
 - faq: What are Challenges?, lc0 req exactly lvl 5, not at most; What are Uberquests? maybe add heroics. maybe change color from blue to something normal?
 - check if there's still 2 Linarian's Legacy enabled: one with +2 Life on Striking (the real one) and the other with 1% Reanimate as: Inarius (the legacy one enabled by mistake)... kinda hard to disapprove it without files.
 - compare MO/UMO ingame and in the docs (mainly for missing/extra + and - signs and a few letter changes), I think I updated all, but it doesn't hurt to check.
-I tihnk you can use legacy umo from ss. (also, obv, stun attack with length is fine)
+I think you can use legacy umo from ss. (also, obv, stun attack with length is fine)
 - (kor) extract monster animations
 - try to contact tub about updating his online skillpoint planner first, if he doesn't respond again (edit: he's not responding, I sent him a mail...), do this: remove tub page link, and link to his page when saving in skillpoint planner and replace it with online docs skillpoint planner
 - check korcola's guide/post for uber details and rewrite them if necessary: http://www.medianxl.com/t6739p100-mxlu-xvc-docs-2-94-unfinished#185409